 So what makes the 904L steel better?

 Well, mainly, the steel is harder and particularly resistant to corrosion thanks to higher levels of chromium, molybdenum, nickel, and copper

-Of course, it is not ideal for a brand such as Rolex to have its watches to start corroding and rusting, and so they moved to the 904L steel.
+Of course, it is not ideal for a brand such as Rolex to have its watches start corroding and rusting, so they moved to the 904L steel.